Cur Non Travel Wine Glass Logo Icon

 There are three ways to join me:

-Custom 3-4 day trips for people wishing to escape the crowds of the big French cities for micro-travels.
-These short adventures can be chosen from any one of Curnonsky’s volumes.
+• Custom 3-4 day trips for people wishing to escape the crowds of the big French cities for micro-travels.
+I have about two dozen ideas for places we can go!

 These will be custom, small-group tours for 2-7 people.
-You organize your group of friends, tell me which region interests you, and I’ll take it from there.
+You organize your group of friends, tell me which region interests you (or give me carte blanche), and I’ll take it from there.

 our guiding principles…